sandeepse3/CodeInspires/README.md

 <br> << - abc  - takes the input till ‘abc’  encountered

 ## PROGRAMS
-write a program to read data in to a variable and display?
 <br> +  addition
 <br> -   substraction
 <br> *  multiplication